John of John

 About the Author :

 Douglas Stuart is a Scottish-American author.
-His New York Times-bestselling debut novel Shuggie Bain won prizes including the 2020 Booker Prize and the Sue Kaufman Prize from the American Academy of Arts and Letters and was a finalist for the National Book Award and the PEN/Hemingway Award, among many others.
-His latest novel, Young Mungo, was a national bestseller, longlisted for the Andrew Carnegie Medal and a finalist for the British Book Award, and one of the most highly acclaimed books of the year.
-His stories are published in the New Yorker and his essays have featured on Literary Hub.
+His New York Times bestselling debut novel Shuggie Bain won prizes including the 2020 Booker Prize and the Sue Kaufman Prize from the American Academy of Arts and Letters, was a finalist for the National Book Award and the PEN/Hemingway Award, and was named one of the "25 Best Books of the 21st Century" by the Sunday Times (UK).
+His second novel, Young Mungo, was a national bestseller, longlisted for the Andrew Carnegie Medal and a finalist for the British Book Award, and one of the most highly acclaimed books of the year.
+His stories are published in The New Yorker and his essays have featured on Literary Hub.
 He lives in New York City.

 Review :